jacobhallberg/pytorch_stylegan_encoder/README.md

   -s WP
 ```
 This will populate a directory at ./dataset_directory with 50,000 generated faces and a numpy array file called wp.npy.
 You can then load these into the notebook to train a new model.
 Using more than 50,000 will train a better latent predictor.

+## Explanations

+### What is StyleGAN?
+[StyleGAN](https://github.com/NVlabs/stylegan) is a NVIDIA based work that enables the generation of high-quality images representing an image dataset with the ability to control aspects of the image synthesis.